 - Characterizing how bitumen exposure of sockeye salmon early life stages influences cardiac development and aerobic fitness.

 We use a number of approaches in these studies that integrate functional experiments with molecular and proteomic tools to examine gene and protein expression/phosphorylation.
 This integration provides insight into the cellular mechanisms that underpin identified functional changes.

-There are currently positions in the lab for MSc and PhD students.
+There are currently positions in the lab for 2 PhD students in the lab.
+These are detailed in the “Opportunities” page.
 Please explore our current work via the “Research page” and then contact Dr. Gillis via email regarding your interests.

 Gillis Lab News

 - Jan 2020.
 Paper from MSc thesis of Sean Avey published in Aquatic Toxicology entitled: Effects of diluted bitumen exposure on Atlantic salmon smolts: Molecular and metabolic responses in relation to swimming performance

 - Jan 2020.
 New Paper published in the Journal of Comparative Physiology B by Sarah Alderman, Dane Crossley (North Texas), Ruth Elsey and Todd Gillis entitled: Growing up gator: a proteomic perspective on cardiac maturation in an oviparous reptile, the American alligator (Alligator mississippiensis)

 - Dec 2019.
 New paper out from PhD thesis of Elizabeth Johnston focused on the role of mechano-transduction in cardiac remodelling entitled: Short-term cyclical stretch phosphorylates p38 and ERK1/2MAPKs in cultured fibroblasts from the hearts of rainbow trout, Oncorhynchus mykiss

 - Oct 2019.
 Sean Avey successfully defends his PhD!
 Congratulations Sean.